FranciscoAnnoni/offerHub/README.md

 - **Smooth Performance**: Fast and responsive mobile experience.

 ## Tech Stack
-- **Kotlin**: The programming language used to build the app.
+- **Kotlin (Android Studio)**: The primary programming language and IDE used to build the app.
-- **MVVM Architecture**: Clean architecture for maintainability and scalability.
+- **Git**: For branch management and version control.
-- **Jetpack Components**: Utilized various Jetpack components like Navigation, LiveData, and ViewModel.
+- **Firebase Database**: Stores user preferences and offers.
-- **Room Database**: Local data storage for user preferences and offers.
+- **MVC Architecture**: Model-View-Controller design pattern used for app structure.
-- **Retrofit**: For consuming REST APIs to fetch the latest offers.
+- **Python**: Used for web scraping to retrieve promotional information from various banks.
-- **Glide/Coil**: For image loading and caching.
+- **Base64**: For storing promotional images as Base64 encoded strings.

 ## Team Members

 - **Francisco Annoni**